partio-scout/tosu-backend-node/README.md

 ### Initialize database

 1. Install PostgreSQL and create database "tosudb" with user "postgres".
-2. Install sequelize-cli globally with `npm install -g sequelize-cli`
+2. Configure settings in config/config.json (TODO: Use env variables)
-3. Migrate models to the database by running `sequelize db:migrate`
+3. Migrate models to the database by running `./node_modules/.bin/sequelize db:migrate`

 ### Run in development mode (nodemon)
 ```sh